Fall school of

 Supported by the

 Organization and contact:

 and Fall schools:

 by Dai Tri Man le.

 The broad theme of the Fall schools is the interaction of

 Mathematical Logic and Complexity Theory, with a special

-A typical format of the school is this: We have one or more series of lectures
+A typical format of the school is this: We have two series of lectures

 during Monday to Thursday, each usually two hours per day.